Birch Aquarium at Scripps: Exhibits

 At 64157 sqft, Birch Aquarium is designed around a central lobby with entrances to exhibit areas.
 Display tanks contain 175000 gal of seawater.

 Adam R. Scripps Living Seas Gallery

 Adam R. Scripps Living Seas Gallery opened to the public on May 22, 2025.
-Living Seas, which replaces the aquarium’s much-loved Hall of Fishes, invites guests to explore the wonders of our ocean planet on an unforgettable, immersive journey to uncover the splendor of the Pacific.
+Living Seas, which replaces the aquarium’s Hall of Fishes, invites guests to explore the wonders of our ocean planet on an immersive journey to uncover the splendor of the Pacific.
 It is the largest capital project in the history of the aquarium.

-In Living Seas, guests can venture into the hidden world of the Giant Pacific Octopus, experience life under the pier in a Scripps Pier habitat that offers an up-close view of life on the pilings and peer into an Open Ocean habitat featuring schooling fish and the aquarium’s popular rescued Loggerhead Sea Turtle.
-A stunning Tropical Coral habitat — more than four times the size of the previous one — captivates the eye, while Tropical Mangrove roots appear to grow organically from the gallery walls.
-This vibrant new space brings the Pacific Ocean to life in unexpected and inspiring ways.
+In Living Seas, guests can venture into the world of the Giant Pacific octopus, experience life under the pier in a Scripps Pier habitat with an up-close view of life on the pilings, and peer into an open ocean habitat featuring schooling fish and the aquarium’s rescued Loggerhead sea turtle.
+There is also a tropical coral habitat where mangrove roots appear to grow organically from the gallery walls.